Workshop date: 23 May 2022

 This workshop aims to address clinical opportunities, technical requirements and regulatory challenges for translating continuum robotics to practical clinical use.
 It is designed as an interactive workshop between researchers, engineers and clinicians to brainstorm about the different areas and identify barriers to using continuum robots in a clinical setting.
 The result of the workshop will be to create a list of technical and clinical challenges that need to be resolved while also serving to build bridges between the clinical, engineering and regulatory communities.

-Dr Giulio Dagnino*, Assistant Prof, Director of RaM Lab, University of Twente, NL
+Dr Giulio Dagnino*, Assistant Prof, University of Twente, NL

 (Note: co-organizer of ICRA 2022 WS proposal on New Frontiers in Parallel Robotics.)